nddery/BrainCyclopedia/README.md

 BrainCyclopedia
 ---------------

-BrainCyclopedia is a game that uses the New York Times article API.
+BrainCyclopedia is a game that uses the new york times article api.

 ### How to play ###